Named for its deep green oval leaves with white venation, the Watermelon Dischidia really looks the part!

 As it would be in its native rainforest canopy environment, Dischidia ovata thrives in bright, dappled sunlight.

-Under intense sunlight the leaves can turn red, which is often considered to be a symptom of heat stress – so that’s potentially a signal to move it to a shadier spot.
+Under direct sunlight, the leaves can turn red, which is considered to be a symptom of heat stress – so consider that a red flag and move it to a shadier spot.

 Temperature & Humidity